appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/set-up-automatic-processing.md

 <!-- vale on -->

 Automating processes within your application can improve efficiency and reduce manual workload.
-This page ahows how to set up automatic processing using Appsmith workflows.
+This page shows how to set up automatic processing using Appsmith workflows.

 ## Prerequisites